uteegozi/kogito-tryout/README.md

+# NOTE
+The branch is implementing postgresql as persistence for Travel Agency application and persistence depending Kogito services.
+Installs a postgresql server, kogito postgres service images and an adapted Travel Agency application.
+Travel Agency GUI is using domain graphql queries which are not implemented for postgresql persistence.

+If need postgresql for the try-out for a different application, can merge back the relevant implementations.
+Until then use the main branch.

 # Kogito Try-out installation
 The goal of this procedure is to simplify the deployment of an existing Kogito application on the Openshift platform.
 This deployment includes both the required infrastructure and the Kogito application.